 The typical route for getting diagnosed is to visit your GP and ask for a referral to a psychiatrist or clinical psychologist, preferably one with experience of diagnosing autism.

-However, accessing a diagnosis through the public health system is virtually impossible so many people will go to a private consultant.
+However, accessing an adult diagnosis through the public health system is virtually impossible so many people will go to a private consultant.

 Dr. Emer Bowman Dublin Well Woman Centre, 67, Pembroke Road , Ballsbridge, Dublin 4.
 T: +353 (01) 668-1108